SilverArgente/StudyTimer/README.md

 # StudyTimer
-A study timer application written using JavaFx
+A simple study timer application written using JavaFx